-You can use your eyewear allowance to purchase:
+You can use your \$500 eyewear allowance to purchase:

+- Contact lenses

-- Eyeglasses (lenses and frames) - Eyeglass lenses and / or frames
+- Eyeglasses (lenses and frames)

+- Eyeglass lenses and / or frames

+- Upgrades (such as, tinted, U-V, polarized or photochromatic lenses)

+If you choose contact lenses, your eyewear allowance can also be used to pay down all or a portion of your contact lens fitting fee.
 You are responsible for paying for any corrective eyewear over the limit of the plan's eyewear allowance.